 Lord came to me, saying,

 9.“The hands of Zerubbabel have laid the foundation of this house, and his hands shall finish it.
 Then you shall know that the

 10.Who has despised the day of small things?
 They will rejoice and see the stone, the plumb-line, in Zerubbabel’s hands.
 These are the seven eyes of the

 11. Then I answered and said to him, “What are these two olive trees on the right of the lampstand and on its left?”

-12. And I answered a second time and said to him, “What are the two branches of the olive trees that are on the side of the two golden pipes that empty the golden oil out of themselves?”
+12. And I answered a second time and said to him, “What are the two spreading olive trees which are beside the two pipes of gold that are emptying the golden oil from above them?”

 13. And he said to me, “You do not know what these are?”
 And I said, “No, sir.”

 14. Then he said, “These are the two anointed ones who stand by the Lord of the whole earth.”

 ¶1.
 Then I turned and lifted up my eyes and looked, and behold, a flying scroll!

 2. And he said to me, “What do you see?”
 And I said, “I see a flying scroll.
 Its length is twenty cubits, and its breath, ten cubits.”